talkol/ton-content/BLOG02.md

 1. `npm install func-js`, which installs [func-js](https://github.com/ton-community/func-js),  Wasm cross-platform compiler that can be invoked either programmatically or via a CLI.

 > Previously, we would have to deal with compiling or installing pre-compiled binaries of func and fift,
-> but func-js, which uses wasm, relieves us from this need.
+> but func-js, which uses Wasm, relieves us from this need.

 Now our environment
 ## Step 4: Structuring our smart contract